 Sometimes the most crucial strategies are the simplest.
 With the emergence of remote teams, working in complex structures across the globe, communication is more important than ever before.
-Optimising the lines of communication between you and your team is almost the definition of a work process improvement idea: things will get done more efficiently, to a higher standard, with less confusion.
+Optimizing the lines of communication between you and your team is almost the definition of a work process improvement idea: things will get done more efficiently, to a higher standard, with less confusion.

 We’re reaching a point where team communication is no longer viable through email, and remote teams can’t stroll over to the next desk to ask a question.
 That makes it even more important for managers and workers to talk regularly, having productive discussions about their work.
 Successful teams are those which establish a healthy, honest channel of communication at an early stage.

-Review and Optimise Constantly
+Review and Optimize Constantly

 If we’re being honest, there’s really no limit to how long we could make this list: there is always room for improvement in work processes.
 That said, even focusing on just those four areas will have an impact.
-However, if you want that impact to be substantial and enduring, the key is reviewing and optimising your work processes all the time.
+However, if you want that impact to be substantial and enduring, the key is reviewing and optimizing your work processes all the time.